dabearddabeard/hawaii/README.md

 ## Military Housing for Kaneohe Bay Hawaii Marine Corps Base

+All housing applicants must contact the Marine Corps Family Housing Office (MCFHO) at (808) 257-2676 to be placed on the wait list or you can stop by their office in the Family Housing Building at 1571 Lawrence Road, on K-Bay.
+Below is more information about what is required.
+- A copy of your web orders
+- National Sex Offender form (NSO)
+- DD form 1746 (housing application): Download from the Marine Corps Family Housing Office website.
+The application will be advanced to the Hunt Military Communities Leasing Office automatically.

 [**Apply**](http://www.ohanamarinecorpscommunities.com/application) to housing as soon as we get orders because the wait list can be months.
 - Many of these homes have ocean views or are just blocks from the beach.
 - Excellent community of spouses